-- (a) be located as close as practicable to the main entry point to the building; - (b) be incorporated into the overall car park design; and - (c) be designed and constructed in accordance with Australian/New Zealand Standard AS/NZS 2890.6:2009 Parking facilities, Off-
+- (a) be located as close as practicable to the main entry point to the building; - (b) be incorporated into the overall car park design; and - (c) be designed and constructed in accordance with Australian/New Zealand Standard AS/NZS 2890.6:2009 Parking facilities, Offstreet parking for people with disabilities.
+[S35]

-- (a) the characteristics of the site; - (b) the proposed slope, dimensions and layout; - (c) useability in all weather conditions; - (d) vehicle and pedestrian traffic safety; - (e) the nature and use of the development; - (f) the expected number and type of vehicles; - (g) the likely use of the parking areas by persons with a disability; - (h) the nature of traffic in the surrounding area; - (i) the proposed means of parking delineation; and - (j) the provisions of Australian Standard AS 2890.1:2004 Parking facilities, Part 1: Off-street car parking and AS 2890.2 -2002 Parking facilities, Part 2: Off-street commercial vehicle facilities.
+- (d) vehicle and pedestrian traffic safety; - (e) the nature and use of the development; - (f) the expected number and type of vehicles; - (g) the likely use of the parking areas by persons with a disability; - (h) the nature of traffic in the surrounding area; - (i) the proposed means of parking delineation; and - (j) the provisions of Australian Standard AS 2890.1:2004 Parking facilities, Part 1: Off-street car parking and AS 2890.2 -2002 Parking facilities, Part 2: Off-street commercial vehicle facilities.